Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/README.md

 ### **Step 2** -- Create and activate Conda environment

-* Note: You can download the miniconda installer from https://conda.io/miniconda.html. ***(OR, you may use any other Python environment with Python 3.8.)***
+* You can download the miniconda installer from https://conda.io/miniconda.html. ***(OR, you may use any other Python environment with Python 3.8.)***

 * `conda create --name snowpark -c https://repo.anaconda.com/pkgs/snowflake python=3.8`

 * `conda activate snowpark`

-### **Step 3** -- Install Snowpark for Python, Streamlit and other libraries in Conda environment
+### **Step 3** -- Install Snowpark for Python, Streamlit and other libraries in Conda environment.

+*Note: You can skip installing openai if you're not going to run the second variation of the app.*

 * `conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas streamlit notebook cachetools`
+* `pip install uuid`
+* `pip install openai`

 ### **Step 4** -- Create table and internal stage